spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configuration-process-flow-of-configurable-product.md

 3. The plugin expands the request with additional necessary data:
   - store, locale, currency, customer, price mode.
   - `backUrl`—based on the referer header.
-4. The plugin generates the URL that points to the configurator page together with all the necessary data.
+4. The plugin generates the URL that points to the configurator page together with all of the necessary data.

 ### Phase 4